---

 * Related Reading

-* **Company Links:** [About](/about), [Blog](/blog), [Pricing](/pricing), [FAQs](/faqs), [Contact Us](/contact), [Login](/login)
+* **Company:** [About](/about), [Blog](/blog), [Pricing](/pricing), [FAQs](/faqs), [Contact Us](/contact), and Login.

 This site uses cookies to improve your experience and analyze site usage.
-You may read our [Privacy Policy](/privacy) to Accept or Decline.
+Users can read the [Privacy Policy](/privacy) to Accept or Decline.

 ## Frequently Asked Questions

-### Is a company legally liable for misinformation generated by its AI chatbot?
+### Is a company legally liable for incorrect information generated by its AI?

-### How long does it take to correct AI hallucinations about a brand?
+### How long does it take to correct incorrect brand facts in ChatGPT and Gemini?

-### Does implementing GEO infrastructure require a website redesign?
+### Does implementing GEO infrastructure require a full website redesign?

 ### How does AI Search Optimization differ from traditional SEO?

-### How does Mersel AI compare to monitoring tools like Profound or Evertune?
+### How does Mersel AI compare to platforms like Semrush or Profound?

 ## Related Pages

-- [AEO vs. SEO vs. GEO: Which Strategy to Prioritize](/zh-TW/blog/what-is-an-answer-engine)
+- [AEO vs. SEO vs. GEO: Which Strategy Should Your Team Prioritize in 2026?](/zh-TW/blog/what-is-an-answer-engine)

 ## About Mersel AI